How to Add Bots to Your Discord Server

 Depending on the bot you’ve added, you could have some issues because there’s something wrong with the bot itself.
 However, in most cases, you need to navigate to ‘Roles’ in your server’s settings and grant the right permissions to your mechanical helper.

 Most bots have a dashboard on their website.
-If you’ve added the roles, but it still isn’t performing properly, head over to the bot’s website and check out the moderator’s permissions from there.
-For example, the Mee6 bot is incredibly popular, but you have to toggle the Moderator permissions on from the website before it’ll actually do anything.
+If you’ve added the roles, but it still isn’t performing correctly, head over to the bot’s website and check out the moderator’s permissions from there.
+For example, the Mee6 bot is incredibly popular, but you have to toggle the Moderator permissions on from the website before it’ll do anything.

 Do I have to be an Admin to add bots?